Skip to main content

 Enable Failure Notifications

 Backup duration depends on the size of your server’s disk and how much data it contains.
 A typical backup for a 50-100 GB disk completes within a few minutes to 30 minutes.
+You can continue using your server during the backup (though powering down first is recommended for consistency).

 Need Extra Help?